 - The majority of Californian plants handle hot dry summers.

 - Much of Californian flora can handle poor quality or nutrient deprived soils.

 - Many of the species from this region have great ethnobotany uses for the native people of California; these can range from edible berries and food sources, to furniture, tools and medical applications.

 - 1991 - Royal Botanic Gardens agreed to develop the area formerly known as the William Guilfoyle Rock Lawn.

 - 1991 - A staff exchange between Huntington Botanic Gardens in California and Melbourne Gardens staff took place to enable the collection of plant species and build knowledge of Californian flora.
 This was funded by the Maud Gibson Trust.

-- 1992 - The area was developed with funds from Dame Elizabeth Murdoch.
+- 1992 - The area was developed with funds from Dame Elisabeth Murdoch.

 - 1993 - The California Garden displays Californian plants suitable for Melbourne's climate and was opened to the public.